Rupa830904/Student-management-culture-school/README.md

 - Python packages used:
    - Gspread - This was used as data storage in order to store the bike and booking information.
    - pandas - This was used to convert the worksheet data into a dataframe and then work on it.
+   - colorama - The was used to control the font colors for the program.

 # Testing
 ## Functional Testing